 Alaska Whale Watching Preparation

 Whale watching aboard small ships is easy.
 Typically the captain and crew are expert whale spotters and they will announce when whales are in the area.
 The ship’s crew is also in touch with other ships and boats in the region and they share information to help one another find animals.
-Be sure you have a waterproof jacket and pants as the weather is often misty or rainy.
+Be sure you have a waterproof jacket and pants as Alaska’s climate can vary dramatically.
 Warm layers also help as you will want to spend as much time as possible on deck.
 A good pair of binoculars is important.
 We suggest a pair of binoculars for each traveler.
 A whale breach might last one quarter of a second and you won’t want to miss it.
 If you plan on photographing whales, a 200-400 millimeter lens is helpful, as is an image stabilizing lens.
 Cameras that shoot several frames per second can capture breaches, tail slapping and flukes more easily than slower cameras.
 If all you have is a point and shoot focus on watching the whales yourself and purchase a professional whale image for a local gift shop.

 Whale Watching Aboard Small Ships